MicrosoftDocs/dataexplorer-docs/data-explorer/schema-best-practice.md

 * All time columns should be typed as [datetime](/azure/data-explorer/kusto/query/scalar-data-types/datetime), and not [long](/azure/data-explorer/kusto/query/scalar-data-types/long) or other data types.
     * For examples, see `DateTimeFromUnixMilliseconds` and similar [transformation mappings](/azure/data-explorer/kusto/management/mappings#mapping-transformations).

-* Only use the [Decimal](/azure/data-explorer/kusto/query/scalar-data-types/decimal) type if accuracy is required.
+* Only use the [Decimal](/azure/data-explorer/kusto/query/scalar-data-types/decimal) type if high accuracy is required.
 Otherwise, use [real](/azure/data-explorer/kusto/query/scalar-data-types/real) type.

 * For better indexing, all ID (identification) columns should be typed as [string](/azure/data-explorer/kusto/query/scalar-data-types/string), not numeric.
 If you only query for specific values in this column, you can use the encoding profile `Identifier`.
 For more information, see [encoding policy](/azure/data-explorer/kusto/management/encoding-policy).